-An administrative red card will be issued when all team members are in illegal uniforms.
+An administrative red card will be issued to a team in illegal uniforms.

 Illegal uniform issues will be handled following the steps below.
 The libero uniform is exempt from this modification.
-This modification is intended to provide an avenue for a student athlete to participate when a legal uniform is not available.
+This modification is intended to provide an avenue for a student athlete to participate when $\underline{\mathbf{a}}$ legal uniform is not available.